-I believe that women are inherently as valuable as men and that impositions put upon them because of their sex are crimes.
+I believe that women are inherently as valuable as men.
 But I don’t believe this because of politics, I believe it because of experience.

 What I Know And You May Not

 Yes, women have been mistreated over the centuries and still are.
-Ask a young woman how many of her peers have been sexually assaulted; you may be shocked by her answer.
 But that doesn’t mean that abusing women was acceptable before 1970.

 I lived through the housewife era.
-I knew a significant number of such women, and knew a large number of men and women whose births stretched back into the 1870s.
+I knew a significant number of such women… women whose births stretched back into the 1870s.

-So, I had a lot of direct experience with women of that era.
+So, I had a lot of direct experience.
 What I’m writing here concerns what I personally saw and experienced.
 Here are some essential points:

 Forbidding education was and remains a despicable thing.
 It’s that way in Afghanistan, but it wasn’t that way in America between 1900 and 1970.
 Boys and girls had fairly equal access to grammar school and high school.
 I don’t think I knew any housewife who hadn’t graduated high school.
 Furthermore, there were literally hundreds of women’s colleges.
 My mom went to one; so did many other women.
-One of my aunts, born in about 1890, was a highly successful lawyer.
-There were indeed cases of denial, such as the one Emmy Noether had to overcome, but it wasn’t all oppression and evil, as the narrative maintains.
+One of my aunts, born in the 1890s, was a highly successful lawyer.
+There were indeed cases of denial, such as those Emmy Noether had to overcome, but it wasn’t all oppression and evil, as the narrative maintains.